zun-liang/portfolio/README.md

 ❓ Not all browsers support navigator.share, so created custom share, tried to make by myself but got help from react share as well

 ❓ different security rules for blogs vs likes and comments.
+I found this bug when I was testing comments on mobile devices.
+At first, I thought it was due to mobile devices setup and I can not submit form, then I realized it was because I didn't login as admin.
+At that point, only admin has access to like or comment.
+Then i did research to update the security rules based on data and also restructured likes, removed it from fields but as a sub collection. actually i don't have to do this, but did it anyway

 ### Links